 Audience segmentation is a strategic marketing exercise that involves creating subgroups within your customer profiles based on like characteristics.
 These segments can be defined by several different aspects, including:

-- Demographics: location, age, title, industry, income, education, etc.
+- Demographics: location, age, gender, ethnicity, title, industry, income, education, etc.

 - Behaviors: any interactions with your brand across all channels

 - Firmographics: business characteristics like company size, B2B vs. B2C, industry vertical, etc.

 We’ll develop these ideas further in a bit, but for now, simply think of audience segmentation as using parameters to organize and sort individuals.